-Life Science Cares SM organization is a collective effort of the Life Science industry to eliminate the impact of poverty on our neighbors in the greater Boston area.
-Through uniting the human and financial resources of Life Science companies and industry leaders, we support service organizations that do the best work in fighting poverty in our community.
+Life Science Cares SM organization is a collective effort of the Life Science industry to eliminate the impact of poverty on our neighbors in the greater Boston area– and soon in Philadelphia.
+Through uniting the human and financial resources of Life Science companies and industry leaders, we support service organizations that do the best work in fighting poverty in our communities.

 We improve lives of our neighbors impacted by poverty by providing human and financial resources to the most efficient and effective service organizations in greater Boston that work in three areas:

 Survival: Includes organizations doing work in hunger, homelessness, domestic abuse, crime prevention, etc. We believe every person has the right to these basic human needs, and a portion of our effort goes to helping these organizations to assist as many people as possible.

 Education: Includes STEM education, college preparation and college success, educational enrichment and inspiration, etc. We believe education is the most effective solution to impacting poverty in the long term, so the largest percentage of our support goes to those service providers who work in this area.

 Sustainability: Includes organizations that work in job creation, job training, mentoring, and economic development.
 We believe that providing support to the best organizations that work to help families and individuals to lift themselves sustainably out of poverty is also an important need for the community.